Kinematic synthesis

 The earliest machines were designed to amplify human and animal effort, later gear trains and linkage systems captured wind and flowing water to rotate millstones and pumps.
-Now machines use chemical and electric power to manufacture, transport, and process items of all types.
-And kinematic synthesis is the collection of techniques for designing those elements of these machines that achieve required output forces and movement for a given input.
+More modern machines use chemical and electric power to manufacture, transport, and process items of all types.
+Kinematic synthesis is the collection of techniques for designing those elements of these machines that achieve required output forces and movement for a given input.

 Applications of kinematic synthesis include determining: